-United States Attorney Brendan V. Johnson announced that a St. Francis, South Dakota, man convicted of Abusive Sexual Contact was sentenced on February 10, 2014, by U.S. District Judge Roberto A. Lange.
+United States Attorney Ron Parsons announced that a St. Francis, South Dakota, man convicted of Abusive Sexual Contact was sentenced on November 30, 2020, by Chief Judge Roberto A. Lange, U.S. District Court.

-This case was investigated by the Rosebud Sioux Tribal Police Department and the Federal Bureau of Investigation.
-Assistant U.S. Attorney Troy R. Morley prosecuted the case.
+This case was investigated by the Rosebud Sioux Tribe Law Enforcement Services and the Federal Bureau of Investigation.
+Assistant U.S. Attorney Kirk Albertson prosecuted the case.